octalparrot/mijia/README.md

 Mandatory arguments:

 -a  | --address           Bluetooth MAC address of sensor.
--n  | --name              Name of the sensor to use for MQTT.

 Optional arguments:

+-n  | --name              Name of the sensor to use.
 -r  | --retries           Number of max retry attempts.
 Default 6 times.
 -d  | --debug             Enable debug printouts.
 -h  | --help